On Maven*, GM's New Car-Share Service

 After more than 100 years of selling cars, General Motors is giving car-sharing a spin with a new service targeting the growing mobility-on-demand market.

-Maven, GM's new car-share operation, will begin renting vehicles by the hour or day within the next couple of weeks.
+GM's new car-share operation, will begin renting vehicles by the hour or day within the next couple of weeks.
 The first market for Maven: Ann Arbor, Michigan.

 "Today there are five or six million people globally using the sharing model for transportation and we see that growing four or five-fold between now and the end of the decade," said Dan Ammann, President of GM.